wisp-forest/endec/README.md

 endec is a format-agnostic serialization framework inspired by Rust's [serde](https://serde.rs) library and the Codec API from Mojang's [DataFixerUpper](https://github.com/mojang/datafixerupper).

-This repository contains the in-progress JAVA implementation.
+This repository contains the in-progress Java implementation.
 For a more-complete implementation without guarantees, see this repository's [reference project](https://github.com/gliscowo/endec.dart) on the glisco's profile (written in Dart).

 ### Repository Structure

 This project contains 3 submodules with the root src containing the core `endec` package which defines the API and contains some base implementations.
 The nested modules are as follows:

-- `gson`: Support for Json language using the [Gson]() Library
+- `gson`: Support for Json language using the [Gson](https://github.com/google/gson) Library
-- `jankson`: Support for Json/Json5 lanauge using the [Jankson]() Library
+- `jankson`: Support for Json/Json5 language using the [Jankson](https://github.com/falkreon/Jankson) Library
-- `netty`: Support for the binary format using the [Netty] Library
+- `netty`: Support for the binary format using the [Netty](https://github.com/netty/netty) Library

 ### Documentation